MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ## Create the Microsoft Entra application

-Note: Before creating in MIM Sync the management agent for the graph connector, make sure you have reviewed the guide to deploying the [Graph Connector](microsoft-identity-manager-2016-connector-graph.md), and created an application with a client ID and secret.
+Note: Before you create the management agent for the Graph connector in MIM Sync, review the guide to deploying the [Graph Connector](microsoft-identity-manager-2016-connector-graph.md) and create an application with a client ID and secret.
-Ensure that the application has been authorized for least one of these permissions: `User.Read.All`, `User.ReadWrite.All`, `Directory.Read.All` or `Directory.ReadWrite.All`.
+Ensure that the application is authorized for at least one of these permissions: `User.Read.All`, `User.ReadWrite.All`, `Directory.Read.All` or `Directory.ReadWrite.All`.

 ## Create the New Management Agent